 We all have personal stories that may benefit others.
 If you are willing to share how you successfully dealt with a weakness, mistake, shortcoming or failure, you may help readers and get paid for helping yourself grow.

 Pamela Crowe enjoys writing travel, nature and Christian articles.
-Her work has appeared in Adirondack Life, Arizona Highways, Upper Room, Highlights for Children, Delaware Today and other periodicals.
+Her work has appeared in Adirondack Life, Arizona Highways, Upper Room, Delaware Today and other periodicals.

 WRITING HISTORICAL FICTION: ADVICE FOR THE DIGITAL AGE